rohithvarma1997/pramati/trainee/Docker_psql.md

 sudo docker ps : list all containers in machine.

+docker inspect container1 (to get ip address of the docker container)

 **To stop and remove docker container:**

 - sudo docker stop container1